Mohamed-Aziz-BELKAHLA/CO-Emissions-Analysis/README.md

-# CO Emissions Analysis
+CO Emissions Analysis

-## Description
+Description
 This project analyzes the factors affecting CO emissions using multiple linear regression and statistical tests.
 The dataset includes variables such as AT, AP, AH, AFDP, GTEP, TIT, TAT, TEY, CDP, CO, and NOX.

-## Steps
+Steps
-1. Data Preparation: Handling missing values, outliers, and imputation.
+Data Preparation: Handling missing values, outliers, and imputation.

-2. Exploratory Data Analysis: Boxplots, histograms, and correlation analysis.
+Exploratory Data Analysis: Boxplots, histograms, and correlation analysis.

-3. Regression Modeling: Multiple linear regression with residual analysis.
+Regression Modeling: Multiple linear regression with residual analysis.

-4. ANOVA: Assessing the significance of variables.
+ANOVA: Assessing the significance of variables.

-## Results
+Results
-- AFDP and TEY were not statistically significant and were removed from the model.
+AFDP and TEY were not statistically significant and were removed from the model.

-- Multicollinearity was addressed by removing GTEP, CDP, and AP.
+Multicollinearity was addressed by removing GTEP, CDP, and AP.

-- Residual analysis confirmed the model's assumptions.
+Residual analysis confirmed the model's assumptions.

-## How to Run
+How to Run
-1. Clone this repository.
+Clone this repository.

-2. Run the scripts in the `scripts/` folder in order.
+Run the scripts in the scripts/ folder in order.

-3. View the results in the `results/` folder.
+View the results in the results/ folder.

-## Dashboard
+Dashboard
-Access the interactive dashboard [here](#) (link to your deployed dashboard).
+Run the Shiny app locally:

+Open the app.R file in RStudio.

+Click Run App or use:

+R
+Copy
+shiny::runApp("path/to/shiny_app")